 2.3.1.
-Commonwealth Procurement Rules (CPR)
+Commonwealth Procurement Rules 2014 (CPR)

-The Commonwealth Procurement Rules (CPR) are issued under Regulation 7 of the FMA Act, and outline the key principles and governance arrangements that CEWO must abide by when undertaking procurement.
+The CPRs are an instrument attached to the PGPA Act which outline the key principles and governance arrangements that CEWO must abide by when undertaking procurement.
 The CPRs mandate that CEWO's affairs be managed in a way that: